siki88/PekoFramework/README.md

         }
     }

-    Implement NEW NewtorkService to project
+    Implement NEW NewtorkService to project !!!

+## Wormholy:
+    iOS network debugging
+    Enable for only DEBUG mode
+    Use: Zatřesením

 ## Toast:
     NewtorkService: When an error, show error toast